muhakmal/blog/content/post/agile-estimation-and-planing-review-buku/index.md

 Setiap teknik diatas dapat dilakukan sendiri-sendiri, namun bisa juga dilakukan bersamaan untuk mencapai hasil terbaik dari sebuah estimasi

-> If you tell people where to go, but now to tell those people how to get there, you'll be amazed at the results\
+> If you tell people where to go, but now to tell those people how to get there, you'll be amazed at the results
-> - General George S. Patton

 Why We Should Use Story Points